-The product, anyway, must be free from pyrogenic contamination.
+The product must be free from pyrogenic contamination;

-All the injectable solutions must be free from visible particulate matter.
+All the injectable solutions must be free from visible matter;

 All products must be chemically, physically and microbiologically stable throughout the whole shelf life.

-Naturally, parenterals dosage forms must be compatible, whether applicable, with intravenous diluents, delivery systems, and drugs co-administered.
+Naturally, parenterals dosage forms must be compatible, whether applicable, with intravenous diluents, delivery systems, and co-administered drugs.